Effective upper bounds on the number of resonance in potential scattering: Introduction

 The previously discussed upper bounds are meaningful for a \emph{fixed} potential.
-Our aim here is to prove \emph{effective} upper bounds that makes the dependence of $C_V$ on $V$ \emph{explicit}.
-Korotyaev \cite[Theorem 1.1]{MR3574651} proved a effective upper bound in $d=1$, a simplified version of which (without explicit constants) being
+Our main aim is to prove \emph{effective} upper bounds that makes the dependence of $C_V$ on $V$ \emph{explicit}.
+Korotyaev \cite[Theorem 1.1]{MR3574651} proved an effective upper bound in $d=1$, a simplified version of which (without explicit constants) being